SINDHI TOMATO KADHI

 Even today we all look forward to Sunday afternoons, for those special family times and comforting meals.

-There are a few ways to make this kadhi.
-Today I am sharing my mom's recipe for Sindhi Tomato Kadhi.
+There are a few ways to make this curry.
+Today, I am sharing my mom's recipe for this classic Sindhi Kadhi.
+It's the best vegan curry recipe I have tried so far.
+My mom makes the Kadhi!!

-This recipe requires some prep work as we will be using lots of fresh vegetables.
-The best part of this kadhi is that you can use vegetables of your choice.
+This recipe requires some prep work as we will use a lot of fresh vegetables.
+The best part of this recipe for vegan curry is that you can use vegetables of your choice.
 Some of the vegetables that we like in our kadhi are:

-Let's walk through step by step process of making this yummy kadhi.
+Let's walk through the step-by-step process of making this yummy recipe for vegan curry.
 I am making this kadhi in an Instant Pot, however, this recipe can also be made on a stovetop.
 Use a heavy bottom pot for stovetop cooking.

 Tomatoes are a star ingredient in this Sindhi Tomato Kadhi.
 The fresh tomato puree adds a whole lot of flavor to this kadhi.